 Here are all of the Echo devices which work with Drop In:

-- Amazon Echo (1st Generation)
+- Amazon Echo (all generations)

-- Amazon Echo Dot (2nd Generation)
+- Amazon Echo Dot (all generations)

-- Echo Show
+- Echo Show (audio and video, all generations)

-- Echo Plus
+- Echo Plus (all generations)

-- Echo Spot
+- Echo Spot (audio and video)

 Enabling Drop In on your Echo devices